-Let us recall, that binning is a popular method allowing for faster computation by reducing the continuous sample space to a discrete grid (see \cite{Hall:1996}).
-It is useful for example in case predictive distribution estimation by means of kernel methods.
-To bin a window of $n$ points ${W}_{i,n}=\left\{{X}_{i-n+1},...,{X}_{i} \right\}$ to a grid ${X}'_{1},...,{X}'_{m}$ we simply assign each sample point ${X}_{i}$ to the nearest grid point ${X}'_{j}$.
+Let us recall that binning is a popular method, which allows for faster computation by reducing the continuous sample space to a discrete grid (\cite{Hall:1996}).
+It is useful, for example, in the case of a predictive distribution estimation by means of kernel methods.
+To bin a window of $n$ points ${W}_{i,n}=\left\{{X}_{i-n+1},...,{X}_{i} \right\}$ to a grid ${X}'_{1},...,{X}'_{m},$ we simply assign each sample point ${X}_{i}$ to the nearest grid point ${X}'_{j}$.
 When binning is completed, each grid point ${X}'_{j}$ has an associated number ${c}_{i}$, which is the sum of all the points that have been assigned to ${X}'_{j}$.
 This procedure replaces the data ${W}_{i,n}=\left\{ {X}_{i-n+1},...,{X}_{i} \right\}$ with the smaller set ${W}'_{j,m}=\left\{ {X}'_{j-m+1},...,{X}'_{j} \right\}$.
-Although simple binning can speed up the computation, it is criticized for a lack of a precise approximate control over the accuracy of the approximation.
-Robust binning however stresses properties of the majority of the data and decreases the computational complexity of the DSA at the same time (\cite{Operational}).\\ For a 1D window ${W}_{i,n}$, let ${Z}_{i,n-k}$ denote a 2D window created basing on ${W}_{i,n}$ and it consisted of $n-k$ pairs of observations and the $k$ lagged observations ${Z}_{i,n-k}$=$\left\{ ({X}_{i-n-k},{X}_{i-n+1})\right\}$, $1\le i\le n-k.$ Robust 2D binning of the ${Z}_{i,n-p}$ is a very useful technique in the context of robust estimation of a predictive distribution of a time series (\cite{Operational}) or robust monitoring of a data stream (\cite{JMS}).
+Although simple binning can speed up the computation, it is criticized for the lack of a precise control over the accuracy of the approximation.
+Robust binning, however, stresses properties of the majority of the data and decreases the computational complexity of the data stream analysis at the same time (\cite{Operational}).\\ For a 1D window ${W}_{i,n}$, let ${Z}_{i,n-k}$ denote a 2D window created basing on ${W}_{i,n}$ and it consisted of $n-k$ pairs of observations and the $k$ lagged observations ${Z}_{i,n-k}$=$\left\{ ({X}_{i-n-k},{X}_{i-n+1})\right\}$, $1\le i\le n-k.$ Robust 2D binning of the ${Z}_{i,n-p}$ is a very useful technique in the context of robust estimation of a predictive distribution of a time series (\cite{Operational}) or robust monitoring of a data stream (\cite{JMS}).